 Skip to Content

-The island of Kauai is a dream destination with a natural sweetness and, in my opinion, is the best island in Hawaii to travel to!
-With more adventures on the island of Kauai than you could possibly do on a vacation, you’ll have plenty to choose from.
-Here’s my ultimate guide to Kauai: 7 days of the best things to do in Kauai, Hawaii.
+The island of Kauai is a dream destination with a natural sweetness and, in my opinion, is the best island in Hawaii for vacation!
+With more adventures on the island of Kauai than you could possibly do on a single trip, you’ll have plenty to choose from.
+Here’s the best things to do in Kauai, Hawaii!

 This post may contain affiliate links.
 For more info, see my disclosures.